hapax/hapax.github.io/assets/bhqc.md

 and merging a billion light years away.
-We've known since the 1990s that a supermassive black hole lurks in the heart of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics last year.
+We've known since the 1990s that a supermassive black hole lurks in the heart of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics.
-And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together an image of a supermassive black hole a long time ago, in a galaxy far, far away:
+And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole 50 million years old, in a galaxy far, far away:

 <figure>
     <div style="text-align:center"><img src